joshuawright11/papyrus/README.md

 Each function on your protocol represents an endpoint on your API.

-Annotations on the protocol, functions, and parameters help construct requests and decode responses.
+Annotations on the protocol, functions, and types on the parameters help construct requests and decode responses.

 ```swift
 @API